troyrusso/RashomonActiveLearning1/README.md

 ## Run Simulations

-Before running the simulation locally or using a high-performance computing cluster (HPC), create the parameter vector in the `CreateParameterVector.ipynb` notebook.
-Note it is preferred to run the simulations on the HPC.
+Before running the simulation locally or using an HPC cluster, create the parameter vector in the `CreateParameterVector.ipynb` notebook.
+It is preferred to run the simulations on the HPC.

 ### Running Locally
 Simulations can be ran locally in the `LocalSimulation.ipynb` notebook.
 The notebook will loop over each simulation version from the parameter vector and store it in `SimulationResults`.